HobnobMancer/SI_Foltanyi_et_al_2023/README.md

 **1.3.4.
 Get dbCAN annotated CAZymes**

-The Python script `cazomevolve/scripts/cazymes/get_dbcan_cazymes.py` was used to invoke dbCAN for every FASTA file in the `thermotogae_dbcan_input` directory to predict the CAZy families of all contained proteins.
+From `cazomevolve` the Python script `cazomevolve/scripts/cazymes/get_dbcan_cazymes.py` was used to invoke dbCAN for every FASTA file in the `thermotogae_dbcan_input` directory to predict the CAZy families of all contained proteins.

 The Python script also parsed the output from dbCAN and added the consensus CAZy family annotations to the same tab deliminted list from the step before (*1.3.3.
 Get CAZy annotated CAZymes*).

 To repeat the analysis, use the following command:
 ```bash